galaxyeagle/galaxyeagle.github.io/pages/tech/webd/ssh.md

 date : 2025-05-04
 ---

 Like most people, I initially used HTTPS to access (push/pull) my repositories from my local machine to/from GitHub.
 Since I was on Windows, I used Git Bash to access (push/pull) my repositories.
 I had to enter my Github credentials (username and password) only once.
 After that I could freely access without any further authentication.
-The Github password was replaced with PAT (Personal Access Token) since 2021 but it was similar.
+The Github password was replaced with PAT (Personal Access Token) since 2021 which was impossible to remember but I still had to enter it only once, so it was doable.

 **Reason:** Credential Helpers work by default on Windows and macOS.
 When you install Git for Windows, the Git Credential Manager (GCM) is included and enabled by default.
 GCM stores your credentials securely in the Windows Credential Store.
 After you enter your credentials (username + PAT) once, GCM remembers them, so you aren’t prompted again for future pushes/pulls.
 Similarly Git on macOS uses the osxkeychain credential helper by default.